Battle of Puerto Cabello: Battle

 Knowles and his fleet arrived from La Guaira four miles northeast of the Spanish port of Borburata, he first sent the bomb vessel HMS Comet to take up station inshore while he prepared the remainder of this expedition for an assault in Puerto Cabello.
 Around this time the Spaniards sighted HMS Otter and instantly raised the alarm.
 The next day the 50-gun HMS Norwich, the 40-gun HMS Eltham and the 20-gun Lively moved in to bombard two small Spanish batteries.

 This attack was intended to wear the batteries' defenders, after which a large force would be disembarked nearby under cover of darkness to overwhelm the isolated outposts and turn the artillery against San Felipe Castle, the harbour's main fortification.

-Knowles' operation started well, with three warships in action they pounded the batteries until 7:00 P.M., after the bombardment, 1,100-1,200 Britons were landed unseen under Major Lucas at 10:30 P.M.
-But, upon advancing, the troops stumbled into a 40-man Spanish company with two small cannons and grape shot.
-This small company routed the British who fled back to their boats.
+Knowles' operation started well, with three warships in action they pounded the batteries until 7:00 P.M., after the bombardment, a British landing force 1,100-1,200 men were landed unseen under Major Lucas at 10:30 P.M.
+But, upon advancing, the landing force stumbled into a 40-man Spanish company with two small cannons and grape shot.
+This small company opened fire on the attackers, who retreated back to their boats.

 On 28 April the three Royal Navy warships resumed their offshore bombardment to little effect.
 On 2 May Caracas's Governor Gabriel de Zuloaga arrived overland with reinforcements for the Spanish garrison, a normal complement is three companies of regulars and 300-400 militia.
 Sometime the next day, Governor de Zuloaga was wounded in the leg by British fire after inspecting the Punta Brava battery.

 By now, running low on ammunition and provisions, Knowles decided to attempt a general assault on 4 May.
 However, the wind died down before the British squadron could get under way at 1:00 P.M., so the operation was postponed until 5 May.
 On that day, Knowles weighed anchor at 11:00 A.M., prompting the Spaniards to man their defenses.
 HMS Assistance, HMS Burford, HMS Suffolk, and HMS Norwich were to batter San Felipe Castle while HMS Scarborough, HMS Lively, and HMS Eltham engage the batteries to the north.

 Another battle began shortly after 1:00 P.M, on 5 May, the warships anchored so close to San Felipe castle that only one of its guns could be suppressed.
 At 4:00 P.M. the wind rose, and de Zuloaga suspected the British would charge the harbor mouth.
 He therefore ordered a blockship to be scuttled in the harbor entrance.
 Upon seeing the channel closing; Knowles gave the signal to retire, two and a half hours later, only to see his formation become becalmed.
-The British suffered heavily before eventually fleeing out of range by 9:00 P.M.
+The British suffered heavily before eventually retreating out of range by 9:00 P.M.